SpongeBob's Crazy Carnival Ride

 SpongeBob's Crazy Carnival Ride is an interactive dark ride at the Circus Circus hotel and casino in Las Vegas, Nevada.
 The ride was first announced in August 2023 and promotional material was previewed at an International Association of Amusement Parks and Attractions event in November 2023.
 The attraction, themed to the characters of the Nickelodeon cartoon SpongeBob SquarePants, is licensed by Paramount Global.
 The ride was manufactured by Sally Corporation and it opened on March 1, 2024.

-A duplicate of the ride opened on March 1, 2025, at The Land of Legends, an amusement park in Turkey, but the characters speaks in English instead of Turkish.
+A duplicate of the ride opened on March 1, 2025, at The Land of Legends, an amusement park in Turkey, but the characters speak in English instead of Turkish.

 Background

 The attraction centers around the characters of the animated television series SpongeBob SquarePants.
 The ride is themed to a traveling carnival established by Mr. Krabs, an entrepreneurial crab that operates the Krusty Krab fast food restaurant in the show.
 SpongeBob SquarePants, the show's titular character, is paired with Patrick Star and included in the ride's plot as an assistant to his employer, Mr. Krabs.
 Instead of bringing supplies for the carnival as told, SquarePants accidentally brings Krabby Patty hamburger ingredients instead; this leads to the main antagonist, Plankton, trying to steal the Krabby Patty formula, a recurring theme in the show.

 The ride features fifteen scenes and six animatronics, one being Mr. Krabs as a carnival barker.
 The attraction also uses video projection and includes interactive targets.